AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-rules.md

 ## Expressions

-Rule expressions define which Streams a Rule applies to, and what information is extracted from the stream.
-For a rule to apply to a stream all of the rule's expressions must match.
+Rule expressions define which streams a rule applies to and what information is extracted from the stream.
+For a rule to apply to a stream, all of the rule's expressions must match.
 Expressions have the following properties:

 - Fields &ndash; strings  that determine which stream property to look at for specifications
 - Specifications  &ndash; objects that define specifications of a segment in a pattern.
 Refer to [Specification Types][xref:AssetRules#specification-types]  and [Specification Objects][xref:AssetRules#specification-objects] for a description.